The Women's Center

 For women who suffer from abnormally heavy menstrual bleeding, endometrial ablation may provide relief.
-The expert OB/GYN team at The Women’s Center performs endometrial ablation at eight convenient locations in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, and Celebration, Florida.
+The expert OB/GYN team at The Women's Center performs endometrial ablation in Orlando, St. Cloud, Altamonte Springs, Oviedo, Ocoee, Winter Park and Celebration, Florida.
 To find out if endometrial ablation is right for you, call or book an appointment online today.

 Endometrial ablation is a surgical procedure that destroys (ablates) a thin layer of the lining of your uterus (endometrium).
 The goal of the procedure is to control heavy bleeding by reducing menstrual flow to normal or lighter levels.
 In some cases, bleeding may stop completely.